LeoneGarage/terraform/README.md

 You will need to customize it and change the *count* argument of the 2 resources there, from 0 to 1.
 You may also want to change *databricks_mws_private_access_settings* resource's *public_access_enabled* argument to false in *provision/privatelink.tf* template to disallow public access except via PrivateLink and customise *private_access_level* argument.
 Beware, if you do turn off public access, Workspace configuration template in *workspace* subdirectory would then need to be run from a VPN or VM that can reach the Workspace, since with public access off the Workspace APIs will be unreachable except where netwrok routing to Front End VPC Endpoint is possible.
+In that scenario you may choose to run *provision.sh* script to only provision Databricks Workspace and run *workspace.sh* separately.
+These are described below.

 #### Content
 There are 2 subdirectories, *provision* and *workspace*.
 Each contains individual terraform templates.